-The purpose of this rule is to ensure that services for individuals residing in residential facilities licensed in accordance with section 5123.19 of the Revised Code are delivered in accordance with an individual plan or individual service plan that is developed through person-centered planning.
+This rule establishes standards to ensure that services for individuals residing in residential facilities licensed in accordance with section 5123.19 of the Revised Code are delivered in accordance with an individual plan or individual service plan that is developed through person-centered planning.

-- (1) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code. - (2) "Individual" means a person with a developmental disability. - (3) "Individual plan" or "individual service plan" means the written description of services, supports, and activities to be provided to an individual.
-[5123:2-3-17 (A)] - (4) "Informed consent" means a documented written agreement to allow a proposed action, treatment, or service after full disclosure provided in a manner the individual or his or her guardian understands, of the relevant facts necessary to make the decision.
+- (1) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code. - (2) "Individual" means a person with a developmental disability. - (3) "Individual plan" or "individual service plan" means the written description of services, supports, and activities to be provided to an individual. - (4) "Informed consent" means a documented written agreement to allow a proposed action, treatment, or service after full disclosure provided in a manner the individual or his or her guardian understands, of the relevant facts necessary to make the decision.
 Relevant facts include the risks and benefits of the action, treatment, or service; the risks and benefits of the alternatives to the action, treatment, or service; and the right to refuse the action, treatment, or service.
-The individual or his or her guardian, as applicable, may revoke informed consent at any time.
-[5123:2-2-06 (C)(6)] - (5) "Intermediate care facility" means an intermediate care facility for individuals with intellectual disabilities as defined in rule 5123:2-7-01 of the Administrative Code. - (6) "Person-centered planning" means an ongoing process directed by an individual and others chosen by the individual to identify the individual's unique strengths, interests, abilities, preferences, resources, and desired outcomes as they relate to the individual's support needs.
-[5123:2-1-11 (B)(11)] - (7) "Qualified intellectual disability professional" has the same meaning as in 42 C.F.R.
+The individual or his or her guardian, as applicable, may revoke informed consent at any time. - (5) "Intermediate care facility for individuals with intellectual disabilities" has the same meaning as in section 5124.01 of the Revised Code. - (6) "Person-centered planning" means an ongoing process directed by an individual and others chosen by the individual to identify the individual's unique strengths, interests, abilities, preferences, resources, and desired outcomes as they relate to the individual's support needs. - (7) "Qualified intellectual disability professional" has the same meaning as in 42 C.F.R.
 483.430 as in effect on the effective date of this rule. - (8) "Service and support administrator" means a person, regardless of title, employed by or under contract with a county board of developmental disabilities to perform the functions of service and support administration and who holds the appropriate certification in accordance with rule 5123:2-5-02 of the Administrative Code.

 (9) "Team," as applicable, has the same meaning as in rule 5123:2-1-11 of the Administrative Code or means an interdisciplinary team as that term is used in 42 C.F.R.
 483.440 as in effect on the effective date of this rule.
-[5123:2-2-06 (C)(15)]